Sonata165/sonata165.github.io/musician.md

 <div class="content">
   <img class="image" src="/assets/images/playing_violin.JPG" alt="Image description">
   <p>
     I embarked on my musical odyssey at the age of four.
 My foundational years were shaped under Xu Hongdu of the Shaanxi Musician's Association, followed by an enriching mentorship with Ji Xiaoquan, the distinguished former principal violinist at the Shaanxi Provincial Song and Dance Theatre Orchestra.
-My artistic prowess was further sculpted under the tutelage of Tian Hui, a leading figure in the Xi'an Conservatory of Music, and subsequently refined by Liang Danan, a revered professor at the Central Conservatory of Music.
+My artistic prowess was further sculpted under the tutelage of Tian Hui, a leading figure in the Xi'an Conservatory of Music, and subsequently refined by <a href="https://www.comp.nus.edu.sg/cs/people/wangye/" target="_blank">Liang Danan (梁大南)</a>, a revered professor at the Central Conservatory of Music.
 Each phase of my journey has been a testament to my unwavering commitment and exceptional skill, setting me apart as a musician of rare caliber and passion.
   </p>
 </div>